 Artificial intelligence is one of those things that will probably be debated about until the end of time because while there may be infinite potential to develop AI into something more, there are just certain aspects of human nature that you can’t plug into a machine.
-No matter how many algorithms we create and how many tweaks we make, technology will never be able to function on the level that humans do emotionally.
+No matter how many algorithms we create and how many tweaks we make, technology will never be able to function on the level that humans do emotionally and spiritually.

 There’s so much about the human mind and human nature that we’re still learning about and have yet to unlock, even in 2018, and it will continue to be that way for even longer.
 But maybe there are things that aren’t meant to be known and demystified through science and studies and data.
 Perhaps those things are best left open to our interpretations to let our imaginations and ideas run free.
 Maybe that’s the beauty of humanity and how we were meant to be created.

-It is inherent within human nature to want to figure out everything and get to the bottom of everything, studying the mechanisms of how everything works.
+It is inherent within human nature to want to figure out and get to the bottom of everything, studying the mechanisms of how everything works.
 The who’s, the why’s, the how’s.
 But why?
 Why does uncertainty and mystery make us so uncomfortable?
 I don’t think we as humans have accepted the fact that there will always be a “why”, even after a well thought out and researched answer.
 There will always be a why and a lot of those whys will be ones we can’t answer because curiosity and knowledge is infinite.

 Because of this, I began thinking of the film in terms of a sort of metaphor for a journey within the self and becoming more in-tune with the divine feminine.